PonceLab/as-simple-as-possible/Image_Content_Analysis/README.md

 function [cloud]=convertMaps2Wordcloud(maps,resNetParams)
 % Please cite the following publication when using or adapting this software or substantial portion thereof for work resulting a publication:
-% Rose O., Johnson J.K., Wang B. and Ponce C.R.; As simple as possible, but not simpler: features of the neural code for object recognition; JOURNAL TBA
+% Rose O., Johnson J.K., Wang B. and Ponce C.R.; Visual prototypes in the ventral stream are attuned to complexity and gaze behaviour; Nat.
+Commun; 2021

     % get a list of all the labels represeneted unqLabels=unique(maps.labelMapList(:));